Mutte18/HealingSimulatorClone/healing-simulator-clone/Design_and_Ideas/Things To Do or Fix.md

       Some spells should have a cooldown, limiting you how often you are able to cast it.
 Ideally it should show a rotating timer around the spell icon to show when it is ready again.
 Spells have a cooldown, but need a css animation on the icon.
 The cooldown is also not currently used.
+    SpellTargets:
+      In the spell objects, add amount of targets the heal should heal and it can be used in the for loops and I dont have to check for array when looping.

   Castbar:
     Should show the time remaining on the cast as seconds.

+CSS:
+  Investigate how I can use flexbox instead of using margin everywhere.

+CodeStructure:
+  App.vue is way too big and handles way too many things.
+This should be split up in further files/components The spell casting code is a bit convoluted.
+This should be able to be refined and more generic.

+Idea for how spell casting should work:
+  An array of all spells, each spell as an object.
+  The spell has:
+  - name
+  - mana cost
+  - heal amount
+  - amount of targets (1-many)

+  When casting the spell I should receive the target or targets as an array and just loop through length and heal those that are in the array.
+So that I do not need to have edge cases for every spell.

 Boss health:
 Progression: